MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 The [Integrative Genomics Viewer](http://software.broadinstitute.org/software/igv/home) (IGV) is a high-performance **visualization tool** for interactive exploration of large, integrated genomic datasets.
 It supports a wide variety of data types, including array-based, next-generation sequence data and genomic annotations.
 In this practical, we will use IGV to visualize mapping results (see previous section).
 For that, **SAM files** has to be converted into **BAM files** (a binary version of SAM) and “sorted” according to the genomic sequence.
 We will use programs available in the [**Samtools 1.9**](http://samtools.sourceforge.net/) suite.

+#### :heavy_exclamation_mark: TO DO : Run the conversion of SAM files (obtain with BOWTIE) into BAM files and “sorted and indexed” BAM files.
+Run IGV. :heavy_exclamation_mark:

 1. Sort and Converte *.sam* into *.bam* files

 >- **samtools sort** Sort alignments by genomic coordinates